drone/docs/content/server/reference/drone-database-max-connections.md

 - /installation/reference/drone-database-max-connections/
 ---

 Optional numeric value.
 Set the maximum number of open DB connections from Drone.
-It is set to 0 by default and must be configured _before_ the system is first used.
+When unset this uses the database driver defaults.
 ```
 DRONE_DATABASE_MAX_CONNECTIONS=45
 ```